MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configure-updates-of-office-365-proplus-to-prepare-for-the-upgrade-to-the-office.md

 - [Disable updates entirely](configure-updates-of-office-365-proplus-to-prepare-for-the-upgrade-to-the-office.md#BKMK_Disable)

 The upgrade isn't automatic.
 The user has to choose **Update Office** from within an Office app, such as Word, to begin the upgrade.
-For more information about the upgrade,[read this overview](overview-of-the-upgrade-of-office-365-proplus-to-the-office-2016-version.md).
+For more information about the upgrade, [read this overview](overview-of-the-upgrade-of-office-365-proplus-to-the-office-2016-version.md).

 > [!NOTE]
 > This information also applies to Visio Pro for Office 365 and Project Online Desktop Client.
 It also applies to Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.